-It's no surprise that avocado trees (Persea spp) are native to Mexico, because Mexican cuisine is famed for thick, avocado-based guacamole.
-The trees are evergreen and grow rapidly in warm, sunny locations throughout USDA plant hardiness zones 10 through 12.
+It's no surprise that avocado trees (Persea spp.) are native to Mexico, because Mexican cuisine is famed for thick, avocado-based guacamole.
+Avocados are evergreen and grow rapidly in warm, sunny locations throughout USDA plant hardiness zones 10 through 12.
 They are usually grown for their fruits, which are also called avocados.

 Avocado Growing Requirements

 Avocados are subtropical understory trees, accustomed to warm weather and semihumid climates.
 They only grow in U.S. Department of Agriculture plant hardiness zones 8 through 11, but they don't do well throughout those zones.
 Any areas that get extreme heat in the summer or frost, chilly winds or snow in the winter are not avocado territory.
 The trees generally require moderate temperatures year-round, although some are more cold hardy than others.

 Avocado trees are divided into three general groups: West Indian, Guatemalan and Mexican — and the ideal growing range for each type is slightly different.
 West Indian avocados grow best in warm climates, while Mexican avocados — native to the tropical highlands — are the most cold hardy and can survive temperatures down to 26 degrees Fahrenheit.
 They are also the smallest, weighing less than 1 pound.
 Fruit of the other types can weigh up to 5 pounds.

 The fruit produced by these varieties also differs.
 Mexican variety avocados are small, with papery-smooth skins, while Guatemalan avocado skin is hard and full of warts.
 West Indian avocados are shiny with thin skin.
 Most avocados grown in Florida are the West Indian types, and most avocados grown in California are Mexican or Guatemalan types.

 U.S. Avocado Growing Regions